SuperstitionalRealism/SuperstitionalRealism/README.md

 Adult | She/He | Lesbian | Horse & Horsegirl

 ★ I wrote a basic guidebook on regiments!
 I'd love if you gave it a look, especially if you're a new player or don't know too much about regiments.
-Even if you don't plan getting involved in the community, it has some information to provide you with some general knowledge on the community.
+Even if you don't plan getting involved in the community, it has some information to provide you with some general knowledge on it.

 ★ Ponytown regiments are my special interest.
 PLEASE ask me about them if you see me online or leave me something in my ata-book!
 Feel free to ask for advice, ask my opinions on regimental topics or specific groups, ask my opinion on certain controversies/situations/issues, start a RESPECTFUL debate with me, tell me about your own regiment experiences or memories (good or bad), or just leave a kind message.
 I respond to every message I get on my ata-book, even if it takes a couple of days.
 I like to put thought into my responses and be very mindful about what I say.